redbadger/crux/docs/src/getting_started/web/leptos.md

 ### Simple counter example

-A simple app that increments, decrements and resets a local counter.
+A simple app that increments, decrements and resets a counter.

 #### Wrap the core to support capabilities